laravel-enso/menus/README.md

   - `parent_id`: the id of its parent menu, if he has a parent, or null
   - `name`: the label that is translated and visible in the UI
   - `icon`: the icon classes, visible in the UI
-  - `order`: used for ordering the elements of the menu in the desired sequence
+  - `order_index`: used for ordering the elements of the menu in the desired sequence
   - `link`: is the link that's going to be accessed when clicking on the menu
   - `has_children`: is a flag telling us if a menu element has children and is used when rendering the menu
 - for the menu changes to take effect, a page refresh or a re-login is needed